MarHayat/TreeShapeVAE/README.md

 "fullTreeStatsNormalizedTested.csv" contains the results of the statistical tests for normalized statistics.

 "Stats.R" the script to compute the statistical tests and the related tables.

+python_codes folder contains the codes for training the network and clustering the images.